GoobGub/F-Menu/README.md

 ## Introduction

-Welcome to F MENU, a blazingly powerful multitool designed to give you the upper hand in your digital battles.
-The red essence fuels your prowess as you harness the might of F MENU to assert dominance over your adversaries.
+Welcome to F MENU, a blazingly powerful multitool

 ## 🔥 Features